 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 The compensation does not impact how and where products appear on this site and does not impact reviews that are published.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 For more details please see the disclosures found at the bottom of every page.

-Hyatt has launched a new points sale in which it’s choosing to offer World of Hyatt members a discount on the price they pay for points rather than the bonus points that we quite often see.
-What this means is that although the headline number doesn’t look all that impressive, the final price you pay per point isn’t too bad at all.
+Hyatt has been running a points sale since the end of January in which it has been offering World of Hyatt members a discount on the price they pay for points rather than offering the usual bonus points that we often see.
+What this means is that although the headline number (25%) doesn’t look all that impressive, the final price you pay per point isn’t too bad at all….but you have less than 48 hours left to take advantage of this offer.

 The More Important Info